Byloth/exceptions/README.md

 }
 ```

-Let's assume also that the top level error handler is defined as follows:
+Assuming also that the top level error handler is defined as follows:

 ```ts
 import { HandlerBuilder } from '@byloth/exceptions';